AP: Drew Johnson, Mark Robertson win primaries

 The Associated Press calls the GOP primary in Nevada’s 3rd Congressional District for Drew Johnson.

-Conservative policy analyst Drew Johnson won the primary for Nevada’s 3rd Congressional District, The Associated Press reported Tuesday night, and he will face off against Democratic Rep. Susie Lee in November.
+Johnson, a conservative policy analyst, won the primary for Nevada’s 3rd Congressional District, The Associated Press reported Tuesday night, and he will face off against Democratic Rep. Susie Lee in November.

-Retired U.S. Army Col. Mark Robertson bested restaurateur Flemming Larsen in the primary race for Nevada’s 1st Congressional District 48.5 percent to 39 percent to face off against Democratic Rep. Dina Titus in November.

-Former North Las Vegas Mayor John Lee was ahead of David Flippo in the Republican primary for Nevada’s 4th Congressional District, receiving 49.4 percent of the votes to Flippo’s 44 percent.
-Lee will face off against Democratic Rep. Steven Horsford in November.
+Former North Las Vegas Mayor John Lee was ahead of David Flippo in the Republican primary for Nevada’s 4th Congressional District, receiving 48.1 percent of the votes to Flippo’s 45.4 percent.

 All of Nevada’s congressional incumbents were declared winners in their primaries, including Reps.
 Steven Horsford, Susie Lee, Dina Titus and Mark Amodei.